-Ray Rice with the Baltimore Ravens
+Ray Rice Baltimore Ravens Career

-After an impressive college career, Rice declared for the 2008 NFL Draft and got taken in the second round by the Baltimore Ravens.
+After an impressive college career, Rice declared for the 2008 NFL Draft and was taken in the second round by the Baltimore Ravens.
 Head coach John Harbaugh leaned on him often and Rice became a premier running back in the league.

-Rice was charged with aggravated assault, and Commissioner Roger Goodell suspended him for two games.
+Rice was charged with aggravated assault, and NFL Commissioner Roger Goodell suspended him for two games.
 The Commissioner received ample amounts of criticism for this sentence, as many deemed it much too short.

 The Ravens released Rice from his contract in September of that year, and he has yet to crack an NFL team's roster since.

 Ray Rice Now

 Former New Rochelle Head Football Coach Lou DiRienzo now has two players - Ray Rice & Jordan Lucas - play in the Super Bowl.
 No other coach in Section 1 football history can make that claim!